p-chung/kintensity/manuscript/manuscript.md

 Having established a method to estimate historically-plausible counts of surviving kin, we now use it to construct a measure of within-family support burden, which we label the _kin dependency ratio (KDR)_.
 We will examine the relationship between this KDR and the _total age dependency ratio (TADR)_, a well-established index of public support burden.
 The motivation for a measure like the TADR is that it can be viewed as a rough measure of the support burden faced by public programs funded largely by the working age population.
 The KDR, can be viewed similarly as a rough measure of the _private_ support burden faced by families.
 Thus, comparing the TADR and the KDR can provide a useful (even if rough) summary of the likely _public_ versus _private_ support burden that comes with population aging.

 For data, we rely on the United Nations' World Population Prospects [@DepartmentofEconomicandSocialAffairs2017], which reports fertility rates, mortality rates, and age distributions for all its member nations.
-In the present study, we select a small, but demographically-varied, subset to examine in detail: Japan, Kenya, Nigeria, and the United States.
+In the present study, we select a small, but demographically-varied, subset to examine in detail: Japan, Kenya, Nigeria, Peru, and the United States.

 ## Total Age Dependency Ratio (TADR)